 NAB was announced as the first major lender to be approved and CBA followed.
 These two major lenders can write up to 50% of the total loans coming under this Scheme.
 The non-major lenders listed below are eligible to write the other 50% of home loans under this Scheme.

-Major lenders being able to write their home loans from January 1st 2020 and non-major lender can write home loans from February 1st 2020.
+Major lenders are able to write their home loans from January 1st 2020 and non-major lenders can write home loans from February 1st 2020.

-The full list of lenders on the panel are as follows:
+The full list of lenders on the panel is as follows:

 - Australian Military Bank

 - Bank Australia